Near Real-time Full-wave Inverse Design of Electromagnetic Devices: Introduction

+This paper introduces the precomputed numerical Green function (PNGF) method, an approach for inverse design of electromagnetic devices with rapid, direct, approximation-free objective function evaluation at each optimization iteration.
+Structure(s) to be optimized in the design are replaced with equivalent electric current densities, allowing the interaction between the static, unchanging portions of the device and the dynamic optimization region to be represented by a numerical Green's function matrix obtained from a single fully parallelized precomputation step.
+Once found, the numerical Green's function may be used to evaluate the performance of any candidate device within the design environment.

+Reusing computations to accelerate solutions to electromagnetics problems is a widely used paradigm.
+For example, domain decomposition techniques \textemdash speeding up the analysis of a computational domain by solving subdomains and coupling adjacent subdomains together with boundary conditions at the interfaces \textemdash are often accelerated by reusing previously computed quantities.
+Applications have included perturbation approaches with surface currents in a method-of-moments (MoM) formulation for analyzing large aperiodic antenna arrays \cite{ludick_efficient_2014}, optimization of photonic crystal structures with a Dirichlet-to-Neumann discretization \cite{verweij_accelerating_2014}, and speeding up the simulation of large metallic platforms with local variations \cite{gao_rapid_2022}, among others.
+While the PNGF method shares broadly similar motivations, it is distinct from domain decomposition approaches.
+The numerical Green's function reduces the problem size to only the number of unknowns in the optimization region, and the remainder of the domain, including the static portions of the device, is incorporated into the numerical Green's function itself.

-This paper introduces an approach for inverse design of electromagnetic devices with rapid, direct, approximation-free objective function evaluation at each optimization iteration.
-While pixelated metallic structures and the direct binary search (DBS) global optimization problem are the focus of this work, the method can be generalized to dielectric optimization problems and can also be used with other optimization approaches.
-Pixels or tiles in the simulation environment are replaced with equivalent electric current densities, allowing the interaction between the static, unchanging portions of the device and the dynamic optimization region to be represented by a numerical Green function matrix obtained from a single fully parallelized precomputation step.
-During optimization, the objective function may be obtained by solving a linear system whose number of unknowns is equal to only the size of the optimization region.
-Additionally, since DBS modifies only one tile per iteration, a low-rank update method is utilized to accelerate evaluation speed significantly without trade-offs in accuracy.
-The cost of evaluation is linear with the size of the optimization region, which reduces the total runtime of the full inverse design by multiple orders of magnitude from several days or weeks (with commercial solvers) to minutes.
-Unlike neural network-based surrogate models, this method yields a highly-accurate solution, which matches those obtained from the full-wave electromagnetic solver leveraged for precomputation with multiple digits of precision and is correct for every design in the feasible set, without training.
+While this work demonstrates PNGF on pixelated metallic structures using the direct binary search (DBS) global optimization algorithm, the method is readily applicable to dielectric optimization problems and can also be used with other optimization approaches.
+Many optimizers, including DBS, make a small modification to the design at each iteration.
+As such, low-rank update methods may be utilized to accelerate objective function evaluation significantly without trade-offs in accuracy.
+The cost of evaluation is linear with the size of the optimization region, which reduces the total runtime of the full inverse design by multiple orders of magnitude, from several days or weeks (with commercial solvers) to minutes.
+Unlike neural network-based surrogate models, the PNGF method yields a highly-accurate solution, which matches those obtained from the full-wave electromagnetic solver used for precomputation with multiple digits of precision and is correct for every design in the feasible set, without training.